 Patients will receive a text reminder about their appointment on their mobile phone.

-Your local pharmacist may be able to offer help and prescribe some treatment or give advice for coughs, colds and other minor illness.
+Your local pharmacist may be able to offer help and prescribe some treatment or give advice for coughs, colds and other minor illnesses.
 These items bought over the counter are often cheaper than prescription charges.

 Sick Children Needing Urgent Attention

 The doctors are usually able to fit in these cases very quickly without a wait.
 We do this to relieve parental anxiety but would ask that the service is not abused.
 You will be offered the most appropriate appointment or a doctor will speak to you directly.
+All children under 5 will have a clinical assessment on the same day as requested.

 Please inform the receptionist of the urgency of the situation.